https://www.nfsa.gov.au/sites/default/files/event/asset10-2017/bedevil_1600x775.jpg

 The establishment in 2007 of National Indigenous Television (NITV), owned and operated by Indigenous Australians, marked the beginning of a new era in self-representation.
 This national mainstream television service generates substantial work for both Indigenous and non-Indigenous industry practitioners.

-Thanks to the Indigenous trailblazers who rallied for the creation of training and education opportunities in the film industry, many of these individuals continue to nurture the development of emerging Indigenous talent.
-As a new generation of Australians gains an increased understanding and awareness of Indigenous peoples and their cultures, the identity of the Australian cinema will continue to undergo further transformation.
+Thanks to the First Nations trailblazers who rallied for the creation of training and education opportunities in the film industry, many of these individuals continue to nurture the development of emerging Aboriginal and Torres Strait Islander talent.
+As a new generation of Australians gains an increased understanding and awareness of First Nations peoples and their cultures, the identity of the Australian cinema will continue to undergo further transformation.